Derek Jones (bishop): Ordained ministry

-After reviewing what the ACNA called "multiple allegations of ecclesiastical abuse of power (deemed to be credible) against Bishop Jones," ACNA Archbishop Steve Wood on September 21 issued an admonition inhibiting Jones from ordained ministry.
-However, Jones claimed to Religion News Service that he had withdrawn from the ACNA on September 20, and on September 22, the JAFC's executive committee issued a letter announcing that it had withdrawn the jurisdiction from the ACNA.
+After reviewing what he called credible allegations of abuse of power by Jones, the ACNA's archbishop, Steve Wood, on September 21, 2025, inhibited Jones from ordained ministry.
+However, Jones claimed to Religion News Service that he had withdrawn from the ACNA on September 20 and, on September 22, that the JAFC's executive committee had issued a letter announcing that it had withdrawn the jurisdiction from the ACNA.
 In a recording of a video call with chaplains that the JAFC posted on YouTube, Jones denied that the allegations against him were legitimate (dismissing some as an expression of a "woke USA"), rejected Wood's ability to inhibit him and argued that the ACNA had delayed a purported revision to the canon establishing the SJAFC that would explicitly recognize a right to disaffiliate.
 The executive committee of the nonprofit organization he led, the similarly named Jurisdiction for the Armed Forces and Chaplaincy, said it had left the ACNA and that chaplains it endorsed would remain affiliated to Jones' organization.

-Following a complaint filed by the JAFC against the ACNA in the United States District Court for the District of South Carolina alleging multiple unfair business practices by the ACNA, a JAFC spokesperson provided an FAQ document to members of the media claiming that Jones was the victim of "a targeted attack" by Wood and citing Jones' alleged criticism of "errors, missteps, and mismanagement within the Archbishop's office."
+In December 2025, Jones founded a breakaway denomination called the Anglican Reformed Catholic Church (ARCC).

+The ACNA said its canons did not allow Jones to resign while under a disciplinary proceeding for the SJAFC to disaffiliate unilaterally, and the ACNA brought him to trial on canonical charges before its Court for the Trial of a Bishop.
+Jones refused to participate in the trial process, and in August 2026, the court tried him in absentia and found him guilty of violating the ACNA's canons by refusing to submit to its disciplinary process, abusing ecclesiastical power through mistreatment of chaplains in the Special Jurisdiction, and promoting and causing schism by founding the ARCC without being released from the ACNA.
+The court found that the Jones used a policy of requiring chaplains to donate up to 10% of their salaries to the JAFC's 501(c)(3) nonprofit organization as leverage against chaplains who sought to transfer to different jurisdictions and that Jones backdated a document in which he attempted to impose ecclesiastical discipline on a chaplain who was not under his authority.
+Jones had earlier called the investigation a "witch hunt", and after the verdict a spokesman told media that Jones was "never part of the ACNA" and thus the province "never had authority" over him.

+Personal life

+Jones is married to the former Connie Lee and lives in Alabama.